 One of Justin’s favorite meals is chicken & dumplings.
-His family has them at Thanksgiving which I had never heard of until I met him and went to his grandma’s for the first time during the holidays.
-We also often have them around Christmas (it is his birthday, after all), so he gets to pick the meal.
+His family has them at Thanksgiving every year.
+I had never heard of dumplings for holiday meals until I met him and went to his grandma’s for the first time during the holidays.
+We also often have them around Christmas.
+It is his birthday, after all, so he gets to pick the meal.

 Before meeting Justin, I had only ever had chicken & dumplings if we were out somewhere, never homemade, so I was intrigued!
 After watching both his mom and grandma make their homemade recipe, I wrote it all down and have been making it that way since.